Home > Blogs > Selective Licensing Explained: Essential Guide for UK Landlords

 Consequences of Not Complying with Selective Licensing

-• Fines and Penalties: Landlords who don’t obtain a Selective Licensing permit or fail inspections can face substantial fines, sometimes reaching up to several thousand pounds.
+• Fines and Penalties: Operating without the required license or failing council inspections can lead to hefty fines, sometimes reaching several thousand pounds.

-• Legal Action: The council can take legal action against landlords who refuse to comply with Selective Licensing requirements.
-This can result in criminal charges and further financial consequences.
+• Legal Action: Councils may pursue legal proceedings against landlords who don’t comply, which can result in criminal charges and additional financial penalties.

 Consequences of Non-Compliance with Selective Licensing | RE/MAX Star